-Contemporary, smooth, and eclectic--three words that just begin to describe Albert Rivera, a modern Jazz Messenger with one of the most exciting and sought-after saxophone sounds in today’s jazz scene.
-His first album, Re-Introduction (Turnaround Records), was warmly embraced by critics, who call Albert and his two band mates, Luques and Zaccai Curtis, three young artists who are part of the next wave in this jazz ritual.
-His new album, Inner Peace, is due out in August on Turnaround Records.
+Contemporary, smooth, and eclectic – three words that just begin to describe Albert Rivera, “a modern Jazz Messenger” with one of the most exciting and sought-after saxophone sounds in today’s jazz scene.
+His four albums, Re-Introduction, Inner Peace (Turnaround Records) Back At It and Live at the Litchfield Jazz Festival (Truth Revolution Records) was warmly embraced by critics, who call Albert and his bandmates,“ young artists who are part of the next wave in this jazz ritual.”
+(Downbeat Magazine)

 Albert Rivera’s musical journey began at the prestigious Laguardia High School in New York City and continued throughout the summers at the Litchfield Jazz Camp.
 After finishing attending the New School University Jazz and Contemporary music conservatory, he began a career in music that sees him today, a seasoned performer, educator and producer at 36.
 Albert has garnered awards and has a successful career both as a sideman and a leader.
 He won the ASCAP Young Jazz Composer Award in 2009 and the 2012 Chamber Music American Residency Grant.
 Critics have called him “a modern Jazz Messenger.”
 (Hartford Courant – Owen McNally) Rivera, equally at home now on soprano, alto and tenor saxophones, has a distinct style which he says was greatly influenced by classic jazz greats like John Coltrane and Joe Henderson.